recap-conf/plugin-workshop-java/readme.md

 ## Requirement

-Write a CAP Java plugin that provides a handler that can detect CDS enum values annotated with `@criticality.*` and ets the integer value according to the [criticality OData vocabulary](https://sap.github.io/odata-vocabularies/vocabularies/UI.html#CriticalityType) to an `criticality` element of the same entity.
+Write a CAP Java plugin that provides a handler detecting CDS enum values annotated with `@criticality.*` and sets the integer value according to the [criticality OData vocabulary](https://sap.github.io/odata-vocabularies/vocabularies/UI.html#CriticalityType) to an `criticality` element of the same entity.

-Bones points: this works for expanded entities, too.
+Bonus points: this works for expanded entities, too.

+## With Shortcut: Use the Prebuilt Plugin

+In case you want to take the shortcut you can change to the `criticality-prebuilt` folder and install it to the plugin to the local Maven repository with `mvn source:jar install`.
+From here you can continue [extending the base application](#add-the-plugin-to-the-base-application).

-## Create a new plain Java project with Maven
+## Without Shortcut: Create a New Plain Java Project with Maven

 Use the Maven quickstart archetype to generate a plain, empty Java project: